 Lifeguards may work 1-19 hrs/wk during the Spring/Fall semester and up to 40 hrs/wk during the academic breaks.
-Paid $15.30/hour.
+Paid $16.16/hour.

 In phase 1 of the application process, applicants will be required to demonstrate their rescue skills, as well as demonstrate a minimum level of fitness through a water skills test.

 Phase 3: In-person Interview

 Note: If offered a position on our Lifeguard team, the lifeguard candidate will need to be in possession of documents that prove you are authorized to work in the United States.
 A list of accepted documents can be found on the last page of Homeland Security Form I-9.

 Join the dedicated team at the UC Berkeley pools to help further swimmers knowledge and love for the sport as a year-round instructor.

 Teach group or private lessons based off American Red Cross standards and programs requirements.
 Assist users with membership services including program schedules, facility amenities, and general information.
 Answer facility and program related questions.
 Open/close facility when needed.